v3034/ML2021/README.md

    the code to ride counter as a ticket, With this he can enjoy the ride happily.

-   execution of code video link : https://www.youtube.com/watch?v=QPcyk4hWU-8&feature=youtu.be
+   execution of only code of our chat bot video link : https://www.youtube.com/watch?v=QPcyk4hWU-8&feature=youtu.be

    explanation of our chat bot with code and execution by our team : https://www.youtube.com/watch?v=yQEAnXGPlZE&feature=youtu.be